Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Introduction

-for some small user-specified probability tolerance level $\alpha\in\left(0,1\right)$, e.g. $\alpha=.1$.
-This choice, however, is typically infeasible since the random variable in (\ref{eq:ScoreQuantileIntro}) depends on the unknown $\theta_{0}$.
-We thus have a vicious circle: to choose $\lambda$, we need an estimator of $\theta_{0}$, but to estimate $\theta_{0}$, we need to choose $\lambda$.
-In this paper, we offer two solutions to this problem, which constitute our key contributions.
+for some small user-specified probability tolerance level $\alpha = \alpha_n \to 0$ as $n\to\infty$.
+This choice, however, is typically infeasible since the random variable in (\ref{eq:ScoreQuantileIntro}) depends on the unknown $\btheta_{0}$.
+We thus have a vicious circle: to choose $\lambda$, we need an estimator of $\btheta_{0}$, but to estimate $\btheta_{0}$, we need to choose $\lambda$.
+In this paper, we offer a solution to this problem, which constitutes our key contribution.

-To obtain our first solution, we show that whenever the loss function $m$ is Lipschitz continuous with respect to its first argument, we can apply results from high-dimensional probability theory to derive an upper bound, say $\overline{q}(1-\alpha)$, on $q(1-\alpha)$ that does not depend on $\theta_{0}$ and can be computed analytically from the available dataset.
-We can then set $\lambda=c_{0}\overline{q}(1-\alpha)$, which we refer to as the \textit{analytic method}.
-This method is computationally straightforward and, as we demonstrate by means of example, has several applications.
-On the other hand, it is not universally applicable as the loss function may or may not be Lipschitz continuous.
-For example, it works for the logit model but not for the probit model.
-Moreover, this method is somewhat conservative, in the sense that it yields a penalty satisfying $\lambda>c_{0}q\left(1-\alpha\right)$.

-To obtain our second solution, we show that even though the estimator $\widehat{\theta}(\lambda)$ based on $\lambda$ chosen by cross-validation or its variants is generally difficult to analyze, it can be used to construct provably good (in a sense to be made clear later) estimators of the random vectors $m_{1}'(X_{i}^{\top}\theta_{0},Y_{i})X_{i}$.
-We are then able to derive an estimator, say $\widehat{q}(1-\alpha)$, of $q(1-\alpha)$ via bootstrapping, as discussed in \citet{belloni_high-dimensional_2018}, and to set $\lambda=c_{0}\widehat{q}(1-\alpha)$, which we refer to as the \textit{bootstrap-after-cross-validation method}.
-This method is computationally somewhat more demanding than the analytic method, but it is generally much more widely applicable and nonconservative in the sense that it gives $\lambda$ such that $\lambda\approx c_{0}q(1-\alpha)$.
+To obtain our solution, we show that even though (as we discuss below) the estimator $\widehat{\btheta}(\lambda)$ based on $\lambda$ chosen by cross-validation or its variants is generally difficult to analyze, it can be used to construct provably good, in a certain sense, estimators of the random vectors $m_{1}'(\bX_{i}^{\top}\btheta_{0},\bY_{i})\bX_{i}$.
+We are then able to derive an estimator, say $\widehat{q}(1-\alpha)$, of $q_n(1-\alpha)$ via bootstrapping, as discussed in \citet{belloni2018highdimensional}, and to set $\lambda=c_{0}\widehat{q}(1-\alpha)$, which we refer to as the \textit{bootstrap-after-cross-validation} (BCV) \textit{method} to choose $\lambda$.
+This method is computationally rather straightforward, applicable in a wide variety of models, and non-conservative in the sense that it gives $\lambda$ such that $\lambda\approx c_{0}q_n(1-\alpha)$ rather than $\lambda \gg c_0q_n(1-\alpha)$.
+We derive convergence rates of $\ell_1$-ME and post-$\ell_1$-ME based on this choice of $\lambda$ in Section \ref{sec:Bootstrapping-the-Penalty}.
+In addition, we show in Section \ref{sec: inference} that, upon debiasing via the double machine learning approach, these estimators yield simple inference procedures.